The best Southern Great Barrier Reef islands you need to visit

 Great Keppel Island

-Follow the locals and head to the bar at sunset to enjoy a coldie from the deck at The Island Bar and Bistro.
+Follow the locals and head to the bar at sunset from the deck at The Island Bar and Bistro.

-Why it’s awesome: An affordable island holiday that has plenty of beaches to explore.
+Why it’s incredible: An affordable island holiday that has plenty of beaches to explore.
 Get in the car kids, it’s Keppel time!

-Perfect for: Families, romantics and couples who are looking for an affordable island escape that offers less bells and whistles and more value for money.
+Perfect for: Families, romantics and couples who are looking for an affordable island escape that offers fewer bells and whistles and more value for money.

 *DON’T FORGET: Some of the islands have seasonal camping closures.
 Check out the Department of National Parks, Sport and Racing’s website for island updates and online permit information.